Interpreting Financial Reports

 Challenges of nonprofit accounting reports

-Accounting rules require the recognition of revenue at the time of the receipt.
-If a nonprofit receives a grant award, (i.e. a multi-year grant award), the full amount of the award must be recorded as revenue in the month the award is effective.
+Accounting rules require the recognition of revenue at the time of the award or the receipt of funds.
+If a nonprofit receives a grant award, (i.e. a multi-year grant award), the full amount of the award must be recorded as revenue in the month the award is received.

-For example, the nonprofit receives an unrestricted grant of $450,000 and a temp restricted grant of $500,000.
-These grant awards will be recorded in revenue and will result in a significant increase in the ending net assets and net income for the organization.
+For example, the nonprofit receives an unrestricted grant of $450,000 and a restricted grant of $500,000.
+If these grant awards do not have any requirements outside of a periodic report, they will be recorded in total revenue and will result in a significant increase in the ending net assets and net income for the organization.

-It’s important to take note of this, and use it as an educational opportunity for your Board or finance committee.
-If you must record the multi-year grant award in, say February of 2017, but it is a two-year grant, what will happen to the traditional net surplus (deficit) line on your Statement of Activities or Revenue and Expense report for the next 24 months?
+It’s important to take note of this and use it as an educational opportunity for your Board or finance committee.
+If you must record the multi-year grant award in, say February of 2022, but it is a two-year grant, what will happen to the traditional net surplus (deficit) line on your Statement of Activities or Revenue and Expense report for the next 24 months?

 Likely, it will show as a deficit because you are now incurring expenses for that grant, but no revenue will be recorded in months to come.
 This makes the understanding and review of ending net asset balances imperative to gathering the financial performance of your nonprofit.